qizhang64/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string
+    The type of environment that GitHub actions workflow will be executed
-2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?
+2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made? main branch
-3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?
+3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch? deploy branch

 Next, create a new workflow yml file that captures the following continuous integration requirement: